karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 # Development Plan

-When updated: 2025-09-10T06:50:00Z
+When updated: 2025-09-10T07:25:00Z

 ## Next up (near‑term, actionable)

-1. Keep knip as-is (two expected “unused” files).2.
-(Optional) Consider expanding inline server coverage or adding “smoz invoke”   for non‑HTTP tokens (SQS/Step) using aws‑lambda types.
+1. Keep knip as-is (two expected “unused” files).
+2. (Optional) Consider expanding inline server coverage or adding “smoz invoke” for non‑HTTP tokens (SQS/Step) using aws‑lambda types.
-## 20) Types hygiene — reuse public platform types (aws‑lambda) and SMOZ contracts

-Policy

-- NEVER privately redeclare types that already exist in public dependencies we ship or require (e.g., AWS Lambda events/results).
-Prefer importing well‑known types (from 'aws-lambda') or SMOZ’s exported contracts.
-- Allowed: small, file‑local structural helpers for interim data (not exported), when no public type fits.
-Prefer narrowing with existing public types whenever possible.

-Inline dev server (HTTP)

-- Event/result types:
-  - Use APIGatewayProxyEvent (v1) and APIGatewayProxyResult for the inline HTTP adapter’s request/response surface.
-Do not re‑declare these as local interfaces.
-  - If/when v2 is supported, use APIGatewayProxyEventV2 and APIGatewayProxyStructuredResultV2 accordingly.
-- Context:
-  - Use Context from 'aws-lambda' when fabricating a minimal context object for handler invocation.
-- Mapping guidance:
-  - The inline adapter maps Node HTTP request → APIGatewayProxyEvent (v1), then calls the wrapped handler.
-The handler returns an APIGatewayProxyResult‑compatible envelope (statusCode/headers/body).
-  - HEAD, content‑type, and JSON serialization semantics remain the responsibility of the SMOZ HTTP middleware; the adapter must pass the envelope through unaltered.

-Other tokens (future adapters)

-- For non‑HTTP tokens (e.g., SQS, SNS, EventBridge, Step), use the corresponding aws‑lambda types (SQSEvent, SNSEvent, EventBridgeEvent<…>, etc.) when a “smoz invoke” or other adapters are introduced.
-Never re‑declare local equivalents.

-Acceptance

-- Code under src/cli/\*\* must import AWS event/result/context types instead of defining local equivalents whenever those shapes are the intended surface.
-- Reviewers should reject PRs that introduce local redeclarations of publicly available platform types.

 ## Completed (recent)

+- Build banner: treat “@/” and “@@/” as externals in rollup.config.ts so the
+  stan:build banner no longer lists alias imports (only legitimate externals).
+  Also mark aliases external in the DTS build to fully silence the unresolved banner during type bundling.

+- Knip: ignore serverless-offline devDependency (spawned via CLI in dev loop) to avoid a false-positive “unused devDependency” report.

 - Offline adapter: temp env fallback to avoid "undefined\\temp\\..." cache paths
-  - Provide TMPDIR on all platforms and TEMP/TMP on Windows using os.tmpdir().
-  - Prevents toolchains (tsx/esbuild) invoked by serverless-offline from writing cache files under a literal "undefined\\temp\\..." path relative to the repo.
+  - Provide TMPDIR on all platforms and TEMP/TMP on Windows using os.tmpdir().  - Prevents toolchains (tsx/esbuild) invoked by serverless-offline from writing cache files under a literal "undefined\\temp\\..." path relative to the repo.
   - No behavior change otherwise; logs and restart semantics are unchanged.